zowe/docs-site/docs/user-guide/mvd-using.md

 Where:

--   *zowe.externalDomains[0]* is the host on which you are running the Zowe Application Server, its the value that was assigned in the zowe configuration file.
+-   *zowe.externalDomains* is the host on which you are running the Zowe Application Server, its the value that was assigned in the zowe configuration file.
--   *zowe.externalPort*  is the value that was assigned in the zowe configuration file.
+-   *zowe.externalPort*  is the value of Gateway port that was assigned in the zowe configuration file.
-    For example, if you run the Zowe Application Server on host *zowe.externalDomains[0]* and the value that is assigned to *zowe.externalPort* in the zowe configuration file is 12345, you would specify `https://zowe.externalDomains[0]:12345/zlux/ui/v1/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`.

 ### Logging in and out of the Zowe Desktop